-If you want to submit your returns via postal mail, you need to download and fill the SA100 form, which can be found here.
+If you want to submit your returns via postal mail, you need to download and fill the SA100 form.

 The form requires you to fill in some necessary information and can get a little hectic for some people as it can get quite detailed, but it is an amazing way of making sure you have everything you need to file your tax returns.

 HMRC allows you to employ the help of third-party accountants to file your self-assessment tax returns.
 So all you need to do is find professional tax services in the UK and appoint someone to fill in and submit your tax return.